Cleveland man spends 14 hours trapped inside a powerless Cadillac XLR roadster

 Around 11:20 p.m., he looked up and saw his neighbor entering the garage.
 Earlier, that neighbor had noticed Pyros' garage door open and called Pyros to tell him.
 Pyros had left his cell phone in the house.
 When Pyros did not return the neighbor's call, the neighbor went over to tell Pyros.
 That's when the neighbor heard muffled pounding and his name, Pyros said.

-“Something told him, I think it was God, not to go to bed that night," said Pyros.
+“Something told him, I think it was God, not to go to bed that night," Pyros said.
 "And around 11 or 11:30, he came over and he saved my life."

 An investigation